LinkedIn Sharing Explained

 Sharing ON a LinkedIn Company Page

-Posting a link to your LinkedIn Company page allows you to post an update out to all of your page followers.
-Page admins can do this via the new company pages "Admin Center" on the company page.
+Posting a link to your LinkedIn Company page allows you to post an update out to all your page followers.
+Page admins can do this via the "Admin Center" on the company page.

 Read my next article for tips on how to create great content for LinkedIn.